 All football now operates under the MATCH BASED disciplinary procedures of The Football Association.
-Discipline in Schools’ Football is split into two separate categories: (1) Representative Football and (2) Inter-School Football.
-Therefore, if a player is dismissed from the field of play for a standard red card offence whilst representing his/her District or County SFA, then the suspension will only apply to representative football competition matches (Inter-District or Inter-County).
+Discipline in Schools’ Football is split into two separate categories:

+If a player is dismissed from the field of play for a standard red card offence whilst representing his/her District or County SFA, then the suspension will only apply to representative football competition matches (Inter-District or Inter-County).
 Moreover, if the player is sent off whilst playing for his/her school football team, then the suspension will only apply Inter-School competition matches.
 Automatic sanctions will commence 7 days after the date of the match.
 Any claim for “wrongful dismissal /mistaken identity” must generally be made within two days of the date of the game.
 (The appeal fee will be £30.00)

 A Misconduct Charge will be issued where an incident is reported which does not fall under standard dismissal offences or is a serious offence.
 A Discipline Commission will convene to consider all Misconduct Cases, whether the response to the charge is accepted or denied.
 If you receive a Misconduct Charge and it is found proven, the suspension is from ALL football.
 If you are issued with a Misconduct Charge you will receive a charge letter, response form and any evidence that the ESFA has received which we have based our charge upon.
 You must ensure you respond to the charge within 14 days.